 We can now process the low and high frequencies of the bass separately, giving ourselves more control over this critical element within the mix.

-The low-end can be processed and EQed further to interact appropriately with the kick while maintaining solid low end.
+The low-end can be processed and EQed further to interact appropriately with the kick while maintaining a solid low end.
 The high-end can be processed and shaped to bring out tonal characteristics that would benefit the mix.

 Increase Brightness With A Low-pass Filter